 The Nominating Committee has the authority to delegate authority and responsibilities to subcommittees of its members, so long as the subcommittee consists of at least two members.
+Pursuant to the Nominating Committee Charter, no director may serve on the Nominating Committee if such director is subject to re-election to the Board at the next annual meeting of shareholders.

-As of April 7, 2017, the Nominating Committee consisted of Messrs.
-Mitchell and Burkert and Dr. Ohnimus, each of whom is independent under the rules of the SEC and the NYSE.
-Mr. Mitchell is the chair of the Nominating Committee.
-During 2016, the Nominating Committee met four times and its predecessor committee, the Nominating, Compensation and Planning Committee, met seven times.
+As of April 13, 2018, the Nominating Committee consisted of Messrs.
+Baty and Burkert and Dr. Ohnimus, each of whom is independent under the rules of the SEC and the NYSE.
+Mr. Burkert is the chair of the Nominating Committee.
+During 2017, the Nominating Committee met six times.

-The Board has also established a Shareholder Advisory Committee for Board Nominations that is charged with receiving and considering possible nominees for election to the Board by shareholders.
-Pursuant to the Shareholder Advisory Committee for Board Nominations charter, this committee is comprised of eight to 12 persons selected by the Nominating Committee and consists of at least:
+The Board has also established a Shareholder Advisory Committee for Board Nominations (the "Advisory Committee") that is charged with receiving and considering possible nominees for election to the Board by shareholders.
+Pursuant to the Advisory Committee charter, this committee is comprised of eight to 12 persons selected by the Nominating Committee and consists of at least:

-- two members of the Nominating Committee; - two former members of or special advisors to the Board; - two shareholders who beneficially own Common Stock having a market value of at least \$1.0 million (such value to be based on the market value of the Common Stock immediately prior to designation of such shareholders to the Shareholder Advisory Committee for Board Nominations); and - two shareholders who have beneficially owned Common Stock continuously for at least the five years prior to such shareholder's designation to the Shareholder Advisory Committee for Board Nominations.
+- · two members of the Nominating Committee; - two former members of or special advisors to the Board;

+- two shareholders who beneficially own Common Stock having a market value of at least \$1.0 million (such value to be based on the market value of the Common Stock immediately prior to designation of such shareholders to the Advisory Committee); and - two shareholders who have beneficially owned Common Stock continuously for at least the five years prior to such shareholder's designation to the Advisory Committee.

-The current members of the Shareholder Advisory Committee for Board Nominations are Messrs.
-Burkert, McMichael, Mitchell and Ryan and Dr. Ohnimus, J. Barry Banker, Kevin M. Grevey and Scott E. King.
+The current members of the Advisory Committee are Messrs.
+Burkert, McMichael, Ryan and King and Dr. Ohnimus and J. Barry Banker, Joe E. Coleman, Kevin M. Grevey and Bobby K. Pickard.

-The Shareholder Advisory Committee for Board Nominations makes recommendations based on its conclusions to the Nominating Committee for its consideration and review.
+The Advisory Committee makes recommendations based on its conclusions to the Nominating Committee for its consideration and review.

-The Nominating Committee and the Shareholder Advisory Committee for Board Nominations consider individuals recommended by the Company's shareholders to serve on the Board.
-In considering candidates submitted by shareholders, the Shareholder Advisory Committee for Board Nominations and the Nominating Committee take into consideration the needs of the Board and the qualifications of the candidate.
-To have a candidate considered by the Shareholder Advisory Committee for Board Nominations and the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information:
+The Nominating Committee and the Advisory Committee consider individuals recommended by the Company's shareholders to serve on the Board.
+In considering candidates submitted by shareholders, the Advisory Committee and the Nominating Committee take into consideration the needs of the Board and the qualifications of the candidate.
+To have a candidate considered by the Advisory Committee and the Nominating Committee, a shareholder must submit the recommendation in writing and must include the following information: